molpopgen/fwdpy11/doc/pages/regions.rst

+.. _regions:

 Regions: modeling discrete variation in mutation and recombination
 ======================================================================

+Please see :ref:`definitions` before reading this section.

 The simulation routines allow the details of the mutation and recombination models to vary along a "sequence" or "region".
 A user is able to specify the details of such variation by passing *lists* to package functions.
 For example, you are able to: